RichMorin/SPARQLy-GUIs/docs/resources.markdown

 Handlebars (actually, part of Ember) is a client-side semantic templating system.
-I use it to generate SPARQL queries, reports, etc.
+We use it to generate SPARQL queries, reports, etc.

 * [Handlebars             ](http://handlebarsjs.com)